-All of this is possible because the email marketing function is part of CompleteDTC, not bolted on.
+All of this is possible because the email marketing function is part of CompleteDTC, not bolted on or outsourced.

 And if there’s ever an issue, you don't need to waste time figuring out which vendor to call (or watching each one blame the other).